UTD-FAST-Lab/NDSAStudy/README.md

 dispatcher -t code2flow -b pycg-macro --task cg -j 10 -i 10 --timeout 5
 ```

-The next 8 commands will run experiments for all compatible analysis tool/benchmark combinations using Strategy II, including Soot, FlowDroid, Amandroid, and TAJS.
+The next 8 commands will run experiments for all compatible analysis tool/benchmark combinations using Strategy II.
+This includes running Soot, FlowDroid, Amandroid, and TAJS on their respective benchmarks.
 Alternatively, you can execute the shell script `run_all_s2.sh`.

 ```commandline
 dispatcher -t flowdroid -b droidbench --task taint -j 10 -i 5 --timeout 5 --results ./results_II --nondex